apioo/fusio/README.md

 documentation of Fusio is available at [readthedocs](http://fusio.readthedocs.io/en/latest/).
 The documentation source is available in the `docs/` folder.

+# Support

 ## Promotion

-If you are a blogger or magazine you can cover Fusio explaining in general the system or write tutorials covering a specific use case.
-In case you have any questions please write us a message directly so we can help you to create accurate content.
+If you are a blogger or magazine we would be happy if you like to cover Fusio.
+Please take a look at the Media section of our [About Page](https://www.fusio-project.org/about) to download the official icon set.
+In case you have any questions please write us a message directly so we can help you to create great content.

+## Consulting

+If you are a company or freelancer and want to get detailed information how you can use Fusio you can contact us for consulting.
+In the workshop we try to find the best way how you can use/integrate Fusio also we try to explain the functionality and answer your questions.

-# Donations
+## Donations

 If this project helps you to generate revenue or in general if you like to support the project you can donate any amount through paypal.
 We like to thank